nvtkaszpir/3d-print/prusa-connect-proxy/README.md

   in `nginx/conf.d/default.conf` (it is default now)

-- if you have mixed setup of different printers you may want to host two proxy instances on different ports, which redirect to different upstreams
+- if you have mixed setup of different printers you may want to host two proxy instances on different ports, which redirect to different upstreams.
+  Current setup supports is, just select different port for different pool of the printers.

 # Todo